Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to steer clear of.

 2nd Generation | 2011 | 2008 2009 2010 |

 Keep in mind, things like NHTSA recalls can really shake up a car’s dependability rating.
 More complaints and recalls?
-That typically spells diminished reliability.
+That typically spells reduced reliability.

-Ready to dive into the nitty-gritty of the best and worst Mariner years?
+Ready to dive into the nitty-gritty of the finest and worst Mariner years?

 Let’s do it!